TheRussianX/D2R-Tools/README.md

 To batch export the animations:
 a.Generate for each animation track a Noesis scene file using the Python script, you have to know the total number of tracks
 b.Put the Noesis scene files in the same folder as the "torso_lod0.model"/"torso_lit_lod0.model"/"torso_stp_lod0.model" is
-C.Noesis GR2 plugin settings:
+c.Noesis GR2 plugin settings:
 ANIMATION_MODE = 1 (paired file)
 SKELETON_LOAD = 1
 MERGE_SCENE = 0

-D.Noesis batch export:
+d.Noesis batch export:
 input: noesis
 output: fbx
 output path: $inpath$\$inname$.$outext$